cynthialmy/snapsell-backend/examples/react-native/PAYMENT_INTEGRATION.md

       const canOpen = await Linking.canOpenURL(checkoutUrl);
       if (canOpen) {
         await Linking.openURL(checkoutUrl);

+        // IMPORTANT: Set up a listener for when user returns from payment
+        // The webhook processes payment automatically, but we should refresh user data const checkPaymentStatus = async () => {
+          // Wait a few seconds for webhook to process await new Promise(resolve => setTimeout(resolve, 3000));

+          // Refresh user data to get updated credits try {
+            await refreshUser();
+            console.log('User data refreshed after payment');
+          } catch (error) {
+            console.error('Failed to refresh user data:', error);
+          }
+        };

         Alert.alert(
           'Payment Started',
           'Complete your payment in the browser.
-Your credits will be added automatically.', [
+Your credits will be added automatically when you return to the app.', [
             {
               text: 'OK',
               onPress: () => {
-                // Optionally poll for payment status or refresh user data setTimeout(() => refreshUser(), 5000);
+                // Start checking payment status
+                checkPaymentStatus();
               },
             },
           ]